benjaminangafua/ekklesia-record/README.md

         > Main views, it controls all url endpoints for routing
         > It also deals with functionality on the frontend data
 - **app.py**
-    This file will be run when starting the webserver of this application
+    This file will be run when starting the web server of this application